Woman with a notebookErin Ptah ([personal profile] ptahrrific) wrote,

 Stephen frowned.
 "Does this have anything to do with birds, and that filthy disgusting thing they do with bees?"

 One of the bathrooms had a fully stocked (miniature) medicine cabinet.
-No inhaler, but if Jon should happen to be cut, bruised, poisoned, stung by a giant bee, or stricken with a fever, he was covered.
+No inhaler, but if Jon should happen to be cut, bruised, poisoned, feverish, or stung by a miniaturized bee, he was covered.

 The antibiotics made Jon wonder how exactly this shrinking thing worked.
 Had he actually been shrunk at the cellular level, so that bacteria would be too large for white blood cells to handle?
 Or did he just have fewer cells, like a graphic at a lower resolution?